 It’s one thing to localize your products so they don’t come across as foreign forces of imperial capitalism.
 It’s quite another to finesse an approach that fosters real affection and trust with international customers.

 For some brands, it’s a matter of recognizing the right offering at the right time.
 For others, it’s about customizing the introduction.
-IKEA home furnishings, Under Armour athletic wear, and Estée Lauder’s M.A.C. cosmetic line have all managed to take a global product offering and make it local for markets around the world.
+IKEA, Under Armour, and Estée Lauder’s M.A.C.
+Cosmetics have all managed to make a global product offering local in markets around the world.

 IKEA in China

-Under Armour’s European Game
+Under Armour’s international game

 Though 94% of Under Armour’s revenue came from North America in 2013, the company has since widely expanded its global footprint.
 In the final quarter of 2020, revenues from international business rose by 7%, with net revenues rising sharply in Asia Pacific and Latin America.

 From the beginning of its international expansion, the brand has sought out local partnerships in their target region.
 While the U.S. marketing strategy has largely centered on sports like American football, Under Armour has sponsored local sports clubs, like Tottenham Hotspur, as they enter new markets.

 “All Races, All Sexes, All Ages,” has long been M.A.C.’s slogan, and it’s a good one if you want to welcome the world to your stores.
 The company saw an opportunity: catering to underserved minority women who couldn’t find cosmetics that worked with their skin tone.
 This approach made them a natural fit for expansion into Brazilian retailers in 2002.
 Since then, they’ve had enormous success, and continue to grow internationally with hyperlocal branding, even as they launched virtual stores worldwide in 2020.

 An international growth strategy that drives revenue